Exercise 1: A Homogeneous, Complex System of Linear Differential Equations

 Hint

-If \(t=\pi\) is inserted in the general solution and the initial conditions are applied then we have two linear equations, which the constants \(a\) and \(b\) must fulfill.
+If \(t=\pi\) is inserted in the general solution and the initial conditions are applied then we achieve two linear equations, which the constants \(a\) and \(b\) must fulfill.
 Which two?

 Hint